Today, we’ll be reviewing the Electro-Voice RE20 dynamic microphone.

 So, if you want a clean, versatile workhorse, get the RE20.
 If you just want to record some warm vocals, the SM7B is probably your better option.

-Electro-Voice RE20 vs. Shure SM57
+Electro-Voice RE20 vs Shure SM57

 The SM57 is an equally worthwhile investment when it comes to dynamic microphones.
 However, the RE20 still outperforms it in terms of versatility.
-That being said, the SM57 is so inexpensive that you should aim to have both in your arsenal.

 Who is the Electro-Voice RE20 best suited for?